 1. Review your sickness policy and procedures

-The benefits of calling in and actually speaking to a manager to report an absence means that nothing gets missed, and that direct communication is less likely to encourage ‘sickies.’
+The benefits of calling in and actually speaking to a manager to report an absence mean that nothing gets missed and that direct communication is less likely to encourage ‘sickies.’

 Although it may seem excessive to meet with staff returning from a short-term absence, it can benefit your business in the long term.
 Absences can soon build up and potential issues can be missed if it’s not properly logged and addressed.

 Set up a meeting with the staff member when they return to the workplace.
-Use this to talk through how they are feeling, identity what caused the absence (if not obvious) and if any temporary workplace adjustments are needed to aid recovery.
+Use this to talk through how they are feeling, identify what caused the absence (if not obvious), and if any temporary workplace adjustments are needed to aid recovery.

-If short terms absences persist or you are concerned there is an underlying reason for the absence but don’t know how it impacts work, then you might want to consider referring the employee to Occupational Health.
+If short-term absences persist or you are concerned there is an underlying reason for the absence but don’t know how it impacts work, then you might want to consider referring the employee to Occupational Health.

 OH should be able to provide you with more information on the employee’s condition and how it might impact their work.
 It can also advise on ways to support an employee and reasonable adjustments you might be able to consider to adapt your workplace.